Exploring Conditions for Diffusion models in Robotic Control: Experiments

 \textbf{MetaWorld}~\citep{metaworld} is a suite of simulated robotic manipulation tasks with a Sawyer robot arm.
 We focus on a subset of five representative tasks: \textit{Assembly}, \textit{Bin-picking}, \textit{Button-press-topdown}, \textit{Drawer-open}, and \textit{Hammer}.
 We measure the best success rates among the online evaluation trials.

 \textbf{Adroit}~\citep{adroit} is an imitation learning benchmark in a simulated environment, consisting of dexterous manipulation tasks that require an agent to control a 28-DoF anthropomorphic hand.
-Our study mainly focuses on \textit{Relocate} and \textit{Pen}, and measure the best success rates among the online evaluation trials.
+We focus on \textit{Relocate} and \textit{Pen}, and measure the best success rates among the online evaluation trials.